 Drawing from more than 2-decades of chasing the Silver King, Adam Marton has designed this entire expedition to enhance your understanding of tarpon for a lifetime.
 Plan on returning home from this trip with more than just your fair share of day dreams and hero shots.
 When the boats return to the dock, participate in workshops and seminars offered to enhance your skills and knowledge about the fascinating world of the tarpon.
 Between “Rocket Science On The Flats”, successful fishing techniques and “how to” sessions, you won’t be wondering if you have the right fly on or a good knot next time it’s your shot at 80-feet moving left to right.

 Don’t miss this completely unique opportunity to advance science while mixing it up with the living legend of the sport.
 Come participate in the fascinating fisheries fieldwork that will take place this summer in the liquid laboratory that is Belize’s unique tarpon habitat.
-After careful consideration of annual migration patterns, optimal moon and tidal phases; two, one-week expeditions have been planned for 2014.
-Expedition dates are August 9-16 (with Stu Apte) & 16-23, 2014.
-There are a limited number of spots available.
+After careful consideration of annual migration patterns, plus optimal moon and tidal phases, the expedition dates have been set for August 15-22, 2015.
+Don’t delay in signing up, as there are a limited number of spots available.

 Food and Beverages